AlexandarLazarevic/Sass/README.md

 # Sass

 All course files for the Complete Sass Tutorial on the Net Ninja YouTube channel.
-Lesson 5 - Project Structure
+Lesson 6 - Nested Rules